rails-api/active_model_serializers/docs/general/passing_arbitrary_options.md

-## Passing Arbitrary Options to A Serializer
+## Passing Arbitrary Options To A Serializer

 Let's say you have a basic Post Controller: